rauc/rauc/docs/faq.rst

 Is it possible to use RAUC without D-Bus (Client/Server mode)?
 --------------------------------------------------------------

 Yes.
-If you compile RAUC using the ``--disable-service`` configure option, you will be able to compile RAUC without service mode and without D-Bus support::
+If you compile RAUC using the ``-Dservice=false`` configure option, you will be able to compile RAUC without service mode and without D-Bus support::

-  ./configure --disable-service
+  meson setup -Dservice=false build

 Then every call of the command line tool will be executed directly rather than being forwarded to the RAUC service process running on your machine.